aceliwang/potatopsych/CEQ.md

 Fortunately, this has been recognised by the incorporation of trauma-informed principles into practice (RANZCP Position Statement 100) and the introduction of peer support workers and Aboriginal Liaison Officers into multidisciplinary care represent a shift towards cultural sensitivity and holistic care (RANZCP Position Statement 50), in line with the recovery model.

 Thus, it is important to prioritise the integration of cultural safety, **acknowledging the shortcomings of applying conventional models of care**, to support the wellbeing of different cultural groups including Indigenous communities, their Elders and beyond.

+- TODO: define the medical model to show why HOLISTIC MODEL DOESN"T ALIGN WITH EXISTING CRITERIA AND HOSPITAL PROCESSES AND THEREFORE ISSUES UPON RECOVEY
+- NOTE: holistic and spiritural criteria help distinguish between subjective and objective criteria and serve a medical purpose

 ---